quick search

 Current filter

-Complex and elegant bouquet of ripe cherries, plums, blackberries and spices, evolving into notes of leather, musk and mushrooms as it matures.
+A complex and elegant bouquet of ripe cherries, plums, blackberries, and spices, evolving with age to include notes of leather, musk, and mushrooms.

-Elegant and complex bouquet with aromas of violet, rose, ripe raspberries, wild mint, hints of truffle and licorice.
+An elegant and complex bouquet with aromas of violets, rose, ripe raspberries, wild mint, and hints of truffle and licorice.

-As the name suggests, the Hautes-Côtes are slightly higher, above the Côte de Nuits.
-The vines are slightly higher to protect them from frost in winter.
+As the name suggests, the Hautes-Côtes lie at a slightly higher elevation, above the Côte de Nuits.
+The vines are planted at a higher altitude to protect them from frost in winter.

 Wonderful!
-Full-bodied, with beautiful Pinot fruit.
-A nice balance for a very good appellation.
-Shows raspberry, cherry, licorice and a hint of violet.
+Full-bodied, with lovely Pinot Noir fruit.
+A beautiful balance for a very good wine of the appellation.
+Shows raspberry, cherry, licorice, and a hint of violet.

-In the Burgundy region, the Chemin des Moines de Vergy 2020 from Domaine Gros Frère et Soeur unfolds its charming bouquet.
+In the Burgundy region, the 2020 Chemin des Moines de Vergy from Domaine Gros Frère et Soeur unfolds its captivating bouquet.

 The Chemin des Moines de Vergy 2020 from Domaine Gros Frère et Soeur presents itself with elegant aromas.

-A chalky minerality interwoven with blackcurrants, plums and spices is present in this well-appointed wine.
-Medium-strength St. Emilion Complete and structured.
+A chalky minerality, interwoven with blackcurrants, plums, and spices, is present in this well-rounded wine.
+A medium-bodied St. Emilion, complete and structured.

-Notes of ripe blackcurrants, blueberries and morello cherries as well as hints of violets, star anise, undergrowth and pepper.
+Notes of ripe blackcurrants, blueberries, and sour cherries, along with hints of violets, star anise, undergrowth, and pepper.

 Paying tribute to the impressive fortifications of the Cathars, this wine with the year 806 commemorates the year the Château Peyrepertuse was built.